arestivo/slides/markdown/sql-dql.md

 SELECT * FROM people WHERE name LIKE 'J___ Doe' -- John, Jane and Jean SELECT * FROM people WHERE name LIKE '_e%'      -- Jean and Jennifer
 ```

+.box_info[The ILIKE operator is similar but also ignores case.]

 ---